Projects

 Assessing the reproductive health needs of Rohingya refugees in Kuala Lumpur, Malaysia

-This multi-methods needs assessment documented the availability and accessibility of reproductive health services for Rohingya women and girls residing in Kuala Lumpur, Malaysia.
-We have presented the findings to local stakeholders and are in the process of publishing the findings.
+CRHC completed a multi-methods needs assessment to document the availability and accessibility of reproductive health services for Rohingya women and girls residing in Kuala Lumpur, Malaysia.
+We presented the findings to local stakeholders and are in the process of publishing the findings.
 We are actively seeking funding to work with local partners to implement the recommendations derived from the assessment.

 Conducting a reproductive health needs assessment in peri-urban Yangon, Myanmar

-Conflict in Myanmar has been ongoing for over 50 years and has led to massive population displacement, service disruptions, and shortages of trained health care workers.
-Reproductive health outcomes have subsequently suffered.
-Though the political landscape of the country has recently changed, many people fleeing volatile regions of the country have congregated in the slum settlements surrounding Yangon, Myanmar’s largest city.
-Little data exists on the health of women in this rapidly evolving area.
-This multi-methods needs assessment aimed to understand the availability and accessibility of reproductive health services in the peri-urban Yangon region, explore women’s experiences and unmet needs, and identify mechanisms by which comprehensive service delivery can be improved.
+CRHC conducted a multi-methods needs assessment to understand the availability and accessibility of reproductive health services in the peri-urban Yangon region, explore women’s experiences and unmet needs, and identify mechanisms by which comprehensive service delivery can be improved.
 Informed by Separated by Borders, United in Need, we undertook this project in partnership with researchers at the University of Ottawa and the National YWCA of Myanmar.

 Expanding access to long-acting reversible contraceptive methods on the Thailand-Burma border

-The risk of unintended pregnancy and subsequent unsafe abortion among women in Eastern Burma and refugees and migrants in Thailand is considerable.
-Identifying avenues for reducing unplanned pregnancy within this especially vulnerable population has been widely recognized as a public health, service delivery, and research priority.
-The Mae Tao Clinic (MTC) in Mae Sot, Thailand operates one of the largest and most comprehensive health facilities along the Thailand-Burma border.
-This project aimed to understand better the factors that influence uptake of long-acting reversible contraception in this setting, including health worker biases and patient misinformation.
+The Mae Tao Clinic in Mae Sot, Thailand operates one of the largest and most comprehensive health facilities along the Thailand-Burma border.
+CRHC led a project to understand better the factors that influence uptake of long-acting reversible contraception (LARC) in this setting, including health worker biases and patient misinformation.
+As a result of the findings, we worked with partners to design and implement didactic and clinical trainings on patient-centered LARC care.

 Improving young women's access to reproductive health education in Yangon, Myanmar